mdn/content/files/en-us/webassembly/understanding_the_text_format/index.md

 ### Reference types

-The [reference types proposal](https://github.com/WebAssembly/reference-types/blob/master/proposals/reference-types/Overview.md) (supported in [Firefox 79](/en-US/docs/Mozilla/Firefox/Releases/79)) provides two main features:
+The [reference types proposal](https://github.com/WebAssembly/reference-types/blob/master/proposals/reference-types/Overview.md) provides two main features:

 - A new type, `externref`, which can hold _any_ JavaScript value, for example strings, DOM references, objects, etc. `externref` is opaque from the point of view of WebAssembly — a Wasm module can't access and manipulate these values and instead can only receive them and pass them back out.
 But this is very useful for allowing Wasm modules to call JavaScript functions, DOM APIs, etc., and generally to pave the way for easier interoperability with the host environment. `externref` can be used for value types and table elements.
 - A number of new instructions that allow Wasm modules to directly manipulate [WebAssembly tables](#webassembly_tables), rather than having to do it via the JavaScript API.

 > **Note:** The [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/) documentation contains some useful information on how to take advantage of `externref` from Rust.

+> **Note:** See the [reference-types](/en-US/docs/WebAssembly#webassembly.reference-types) in the home page for browser compatibility information.

 ## Multi-value WebAssembly

-Another more recent addition to the language (for example, in [Firefox 78](/en-US/docs/Mozilla/Firefox/Releases/78)) is WebAssembly multi-value, meaning that WebAssembly functions can now return multiple values, and instruction sequences can consume and produce multiple stack values.
+Another more recent addition to the language is WebAssembly multi-value, meaning that WebAssembly functions can now return multiple values, and instruction sequences can consume and produce multiple stack values.

+> **Note:** See the [multi-value](/en-US/docs/WebAssembly#webassembly.multi-value) in the home page for browser compatibility information.

 At the time of writing (June 2020) this is at an early stage, and the only multi-value instructions available are calls to functions that themselves return multiple values.
 For example: